We celebrate diversity and welcome applications from all students!

 For undocumented students and their families, pursuing financial aid can be challenging and stressful.
-We hope the information and resources presented below will assist you.
+At Central Connecticut State University, we hope the information and resources presented below will assist you.

 In 2015, undocumented students were granted the ability to qualify for in-state tuition at the State’s public institutions of higher education when the Connecticut General Assembly passed House Bill 6844.
 To qualify, students must demonstrate all of the following: